2015 Pacific Games: Games baton

+The baton ended its journey at the opening ceremony on 4 July 2015, where Olympian and Commonwealth weightlifting champion Dika Toua took to the heights of the Sir John Guise Stadium to light the Games Cauldron.

 Volunteers

 From over 6,000 volunteer applications received by the chief executive officer for the 2015 games, only 3,500 of this applicants were carefully screened and handpicked during the recruitment phase.
 The 3,500 volunteers were then divided into 175 teams that worked throughout the games in key functional areas such as games village operations, transport, technology, logistics and translators etc.

 The Games

 The official dates of the 2015 Pacific Games were July 4 to 18, however, competitions for Basketball, Football, Table tennis, and Touch rugby began on July 3 (one day earlier).

 Sports

 There were 28 sports featured at the 2015 Pacific Games.

 Note: A number in parentheses indicates how many medal events were contested in that sport.

 Participating countries

 A total of 24 countries took part in the 2015 Pacific Games.
 This was with the inclusion of Australia and New Zealand for the first time in the history of the Games.
 The two countries were invited to participate in four sports; sailing, taekwondo, rugby sevens and weightlifting.

 The Pacific Games Council said in July 2014 that the participation of the two countries would improve the quality of competition in the Pacific Games.
 The inclusion of Australia and New Zealand was on a trial basis, with a review scheduled after the Games to determine its success.

 Note: A number in parentheses indicates how many athletes were registered prior to the Games, with that number expected to diminish by the Games' start.
 Clicking on the number will take you to a page on that nation's delegation to the 2015 Games.